"As China's Mars mission sends images and data back to Earth, we look at Chinese sci-fi stories inspired by the Red Planet"

 To commemorate the launch of Tianwen-1 in 2020, New Star Press released a collection of 15 notable Mars-themed tales from 1995 to 2009, titled Chinese Stories on Mars.
 Many of the stories echo Zheng’s theme of human triumph, while others took the genre in new directions.
 In “Cook’s Rocks” by Yang Ping, two astronauts stationed on Mars make first contact with Martians.
 The aliens never appear in person, but deliver a message by placing rocks in various geometric positions, eventually leaving the astronauts with doubts about humankind’s place in the solar system.

 In another story, “This is Mars” by Zha Shan, Shanghai and other coastal cities on Earth are inundated by rising sea levels caused by climate change.
 Meanwhile, Professor Lin, an astrophysicist, recalls a mysterious message left by his PLA officer father who went missing decades earlier while inspecting an underground defense project in China’s southwestern borders.
-Deciphering the message holds the key to saving Earth.
+Deciphering the message holds the key to saving the Earth.

 More recent sci-fi writings feature a range of intriguing tales.
 Some even resonate with Lao She’s Martian parody.
 Bestselling historical fantasy writer Ma Boyong took up sci-fi writing with his humorous short story, “Large Mars Opposition Migration,” or “Da Chongyun,” published in 2016 in teen fiction magazine Xin Ganxian (“New Railway”).